Located on the Isle of Skye, Harlosh required a brand identity to bring its two architect-designed holiday homes under one roof.

-The identity was created for Harlosh Black h and Harlosh Wood h to ‘reveal’.
+The identity we created for Harlosh Black h and Harlosh Wood h aimed to reveal.
 The meaning of the ‘h’ extends through the brand application: house, horizon, hideaway — variables of the name that give context through the touchpoints.

-Four digital textures were created to evoke a sense of the landscape: rock, terrain, wind and night sky.
-The textures are used across the brand in a measured application: a cover, a pause, to bookend.
+Four textures were created to evoke a sense of the landscape: rock, terrain, wind and night sky.
+The textures are used across the brand in a measured application: a cover, a pause between content and to bookend.

-Paired with the textures, a colour palette was developed.
-We drew inspiration from the house and surrounding landscape of Black h and Wood h.
+A colour palette was developed to pair with the textures.
+We drew inspiration from the houses and surrounding landscape of Black h and Wood h.